 LYRA was conceived as a unique, fully-fledged instrument with controls and playing techniques all its own.
 Its knobs and switches are not mere parameter controls to set-and-forget, they are hands-on musical controllers meant to be played in real-time.
-Particularly so, the TUNE, PITCH, MOD, TIME 1, TIME 2, FB knobs and the FM structure switches.
+Particularly so, the TUNE, PITCH, MOD, TIME and FB knobs.